2022 ARC-NL Research Grants Competition

-- Complete and submit this 2020ARC-NL_Grant_application.pdf (Important!
-In order to ensure your information is saved properly, please first download the form and save it to your desktop as “Last Name_ARC-NL RG2022”; make sure you open the saved file using Adobe Reader or Adobe Acrobat, then fill in the form and save it again)
+Important!
+Please first download the form and save it to your desktop as “Last Name_ARC-NL RG2022”; make sure you open the saved file using Adobe Reader or Adobe Acrobat, then fill in the form and save it again.

-- You must attach electronic (PDF) versions of:
+You must also attach electronic (PDF) versions of:

-- your research proposal (1500 words maximum excluding references and a maximum of two figures)
+- For ARC-NL Research Grants: research grant proposal excluding references and a maximum of two figures (2000 words maximum)

 - CVs for Principal Applicant and all Co–Applicants